Label: MOTPOLY XR- lacosamide capsule, extended release

 similar to those observed in adults treated at effective doses of lacosamide [ see Dosage and Administration (2.1)].

-The pharmacokinetics of lacosamide in pediatric patients are similar when used as monotherapy or as adjunctive therapy for the treatment of partial-onset seizures.
+The pharmacokinetics of lacosamide in pediatric patients are similar when used as monotherapy or as adjunctive therapy for the treatment of partial-onset seizures and as adjunctive therapy for the treatment of primary generalized tonic-clonic seizures.

 Geriatric Patients